by michele sprague

 Redirect the substantial energy

-and turn it into
+of your frustration and turn it into

 positive, effective, unstoppable determination.

 My calf muscles are killing me, I’m struggling to breathe, and I’m waging a war against negative self-talk as I continue a slow jog on the treadmill.
 I compromise today’s goal of jogging three miles by quitting at one.
 Feeling defeated, I leave the gym thinking that running is hard work and takes discipline.
 I don’t want to work that hard.
-But I know I will.
+But I know

 I remember how good it felt to run a few years ago—the delicious feeling of well-used muscles after running, the camaraderie and excitement of running in community races, hanging out with physically fit people, and the happy atmosphere.
 I was actually proud when I got a shin splint—my first athlete’s injury—that unfortunately stayed with me throughout the summer.

 It’s not like I was a prize athlete or someone for whom exercise played a steady and important role.
 The majority of my adult life has been spent as an overweight, sedentary person.
 My exercise consisted of walking in and out of malls and fast-food restaurants.

 A few years ago, things changed.
 My teenage daughter challenged me to run with her in the Crim Festival of Races, now called the Health Plus Crim Festival of Races—an annual event in Flint, Michigan.
 Typically, over 14,000 people participate in the running and walking events.
 Determined to make a permanent, positive lifestyle change, I accepted her challenge to run the 5K.

 For one wonderful year, I was a role model for a healthy lifestyle—at least among couch potatoes.
 I considered myself a card-carrying member of an exclusive group of fit and healthy people.
 My very slow jog worked up to a fast jog—six miles, five days a week, in 50 minutes.
 I actually enjoyed running.